Frequently Asked Questions

 #What is an API-first CMS?

-Not only does an API-first CMS offer more content delivery options than a traditional CMS and enables organizations to build a best-of-breed technology stack.
-Enterprises don’t only rely on a CMS to handle day-to-day operations but also need analytics tools, eCommerce solutions, a CRM, personalization systems, and many other tools.
+Not only does an api cms offer more content delivery options than a traditional CMS but it also enables organizations to build a best-of-breed technology stack.
+Enterprises don’t only rely on a CMS to handle day-to-day operations; they also need analytics tools, eCommerce solutions, a CRM, personalization systems, and many other tools.
+With an api cms, businesses can connect these tools to the CMS using APIs to share information between systems and receive a comprehensive view of the business and the customer.

 What is API Content Management